Social Work MajorPage address: http://sbs.mnsu.edu/socialwork/undergraduate/major.html

 - POL 101 (3) Introduction to Public Life

 - POL 104 (3) Understanding the US Constitution

 - POL 106 (3) Politics in the World Community

 - POL 111 (3) US Government

-Values, Ethics and Critical Thinking - Take one course from this list:
+Values, Ethics and Critical Thinking - Select one course

 Social Work Foundation Courses